 Taiwan’s climate is tropical to subtropical which means that it has hot summers – the average temperature in July is 34°C – and mild winters.
 Usually, temperatures don’t drop below 19°C. It is often windy and typhoons are common.

 Cherry blossom season, the highlight of the year for both locals and tourists, starts towards the end of February.

 Students of English and American Studies, Romance Studies, German Studies, History, Media and Communication Studies, and Philosophy (at the state examination, bachelor’s or master’s level) are eligible to participate in the exchange program.

 The language of instruction is English.
 The Language Certificate of the University of Mannheim serves as proof of language proficiency.

-The application deadline for master’s students is October 30, 2018!
+The application deadline for is 15 October!

 More information about the National Chengchi University can be found here.